Nazem Kadri: Colorado Avalanche (2019–2022)

-Calgary Flames (2022–present)
+Calgary Flames (2022–2026)

 Kadri as a member of the Calgary Flames with Justin Schultz of the Seattle Kraken in November 2023.

 On August 18, 2022, Kadri signed as a free agent to a seven-year, $49 million contract with the Calgary Flames.
 On November 5, 2025, Kadri played his 1,000th NHL game, becoming the 411th player to reach the mark.

+Return to Colorado (2026–present)

+On March 6, 2026, Kadri was traded back to Colorado, alongside a 2027 fourth-round pick, in exchange for Max Curran, Victor Olofsson, a conditional 2027 second-round pick, and a conditional 2028 first-round pick.

 International play

 Kadri played for Team Ontario at the 2007 Canada Winter Games, where they won a gold medal.
 He first represented Canada at the 2007 Ivan Hlinka Memorial Tournament, where the team finished fourth.
 Kadri was invited to Canada's selection camp for the 2010 World Junior Championships held in Saskatoon and Regina, Saskatchewan.
 After being cut in 2009, Kadri was selected to represent Canada in 2010.
 In Canada's preliminary round game against the United States, Kadri was one of the players selected for the shootout, scoring on goaltender Jack Campbell to help Canada secure the victory.

 During the tournament, Kadri recorded three goals and five assists.
-During the tournament, Kadri attracted attention for his refusal to shake hands with Switzerland's Nino Niederreiter after their semi-final game.
+During the tournament, Kadri attracted attention for his refusal to shake hands with Switzerland's Nino Niederreiter after their semifinal game.
 Kadri did not elaborate on the specifics of what caused his refusal, but did absolve Niederreiter of using an ethnic slur: "Obviously, in big games like that, guys tend to lose their composure a bit, but I didn't take offence to anything he said.
 It was just that I felt like I didn't have to shake his hand."
 Kadri later had second thoughts about his refusal, stating, "I regret it a little bit."
 During the gold medal game against the United States, Kadri had two assists including one on Jordan Eberle's game-tying goal with 1:35 left in the third period.
 However, Canada lost the game in overtime, leaving Kadri and his teammates with the silver medal.